richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 widespread use and fixes most known deficiencies with TLS 1.2, such as encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives considered dangerous.
-Importantly, compared to TLS1.2, TLS 1.3 provides better without any additional configuration.
+Importantly, compared to TLS1.2, TLS 1.3 provides better security without any additional configuration.

 This document specifies that, since TLS 1.3 use is widespread, new protocols with TLS support must require and assume its existence.